-- Online Help Opens Comodo Client Security's online help guide at http://help.comodo.com - Diagnostics Helps to identify any problems with your installation.

-About - Contains version details and legal information:
+- Online Help Opens Comodo Client Security's online help guide at http://help.comodo.com - Diagnostics Helps to identify any problems with your installation. - About Contains version details and legal information:

 - Product Version The CCS version number. - Database Version The version of the virus database you currently have installed.
-Click 'Import Virus Database' to replace the current version with a locally stored database. - File Rating Database Version The version of the file rating database used by Endpoint Manager.
-Click 'Security Sub-Systems' > 'Application Control' in Endpoint Manager to view the file rating interface. - Valkyrie Indicates whether or not Valkyrie is enabled.
+Click 'Import Virus Database' to replace the current version with a locally stored database. - File Rating Database Version The version of the file rating database used by Dragon Enterprise.
+Click 'Security' > 'Endpoint Security' > 'Application Control' in the Dragon Enterprise console to view the file rating interface. - Valkyrie Indicates whether or not Valkyrie is enabled.
 Click 'Show' to view your Valkyrie account activation number. - Websites Database The version number of website filtering database.
 The database contains list of websites categorized such as malicious, phishing, suspicious and so on and used by CCS to apply web filter rules.
 Click 'Settings' > 'Website Filtering' to configure web filter rules. - Click VirusScope Details to view the VirusScope recognizers that are active on your system.
 See 'VirusScope Settings' for more details.